HewlettPackard/hpe-sd-cloud/kubernetes/examples/sd-cl-deployment/README.md

 service "sd-snmp-adapter-nodeport" deleted
 ```

-To delete the EnterpriseDB and the Apache kafka and kafka-zookeepers, please follow the delete procedures as described in the respective examples.
+To delete the PostgreSQL and the Apache kafka and kafka-zookeepers, please follow the delete procedures as described in the respective examples.

 ## How to scale up/down closed loop nodes